 Cooper has also managed to get the best out of veterans like Lewis Grabban, Steve Cook and Jack Colback.
 These 3 veterans have provided the much-needed experience that was needed for a club like Nottingham Forest to push for a Premier League spot.

 Lewis Grabban and Jack Colback especially have been defying the odds at the ages of 34 and 32 respectively.
-Grabban has scored 12 and assisted 4 in 32 appearances in the league this season.
+Grabban scored 12 and assisted 4 in 32 appearances in the league last season.
+Expecting such output in the PL was not realistic.
+Therefore, Forest went out and bought Taiwo Awoniyi for a club record fee.
+Scorer of 15 goals in the Bundesliga last season, Forest’s survival hopes are tied to him making good on his promise.

 The leading men

 Now come the stars of this team, James Garner, Ryan Yates, Brennan Johnson and Djed Spence.
-Yates is the oldest out of this lot at 24, he has contributed with 8 goals this season.
-The 21-year olds-Garner, Johnson and Spence have been exceptional this season for Nottingham Forest under Steve Cooper.
+Yates is the oldest out of this lot.
+At 24, he contributed 8 goals last season.
+The 21-year olds-Garner, Johnson and Spence were exceptional season for Nottingham Forest under Steve Cooper.

-Garner, who is on loan from Manchester United, has looked exceptional on the ball this season as his defensive game has taken a much-needed step up.
+Garner, who was on loan from Manchester United, looked exceptional on the ball as his defensive game took a much-needed step up.
 In fact, he looks primed to make space for himself at the Red Devils under Ten Hag.
-His passing ability has made him a fan favourite this season and he has made the deep-lying playmaker role his own.
-In 42 appearances he has 8 assists and 4 goals, impressive for the deepest midfielder.
+His passing ability has made him a fan favourite this pre-season with United and he will look to make the deep-lying playmaker role his own.
+If the Frenkie de Jong saga ends up with de Jong not joining United, then Garner might make his way into ten Hag’s first XI.

-Brennan Johnson has been the outstanding attacking talent at Nottingham this season.
-His pace has caused problems for every backline in the league.
-The hybrid attacking midfielder/ winger has mainly been deployed as a striker alongside a more physically dominant partner in either Davies, Grabban or Surridge.
+Brennan Johnson was an outstanding attacking talent at Nottingham last season.
+His pace caused problems for every backline in the league.
+The hybrid attacking midfielder/ winger was mainly been deployed as a striker alongside a more physically dominant partner in either Davies, Grabban or Surridge.

-His positional switch has resulted in outstanding results.
-In 47 appearances he has 17 goals and 10 assists, the highest in the Nottingham Forest squad for both metrics.
+His positional switch resulted in outstanding results.
+In 47 appearances he scored 17 goals and laid out 10 assists, the highest in the Nottingham Forest squad for both metrics.
 A stroke of genius by Cooper.
+Now, with a new contract, Johnson is one of the pillars of this side.

 Last but not least is Djed Spence.
-Spence is on loan from Boro but most likely will not be heading back to them at the end of the season.
-The wing-back has become a bona fide superstar this season.
-His relentless running, ball-carrying ability and sheer pace have made him one of the most effective wing-backs in the EFL this season.
-So much so that he is garnering attention from the likes of Bayern Munich.
-In 40 appearances he has kept 15 clean sheets and even chipped in with 2 goals.
+Spence was on loan from Boro but his performances had ensured that there was going to be no second season for him at Forest.
+The wing-back became a bona fide superstar last season.
+His relentless running, ball-carrying ability and sheer pace made him one of the most effective wing-backs in the EFL.
+So much so that he is Tottenham moved for him.
+In 40 appearances he kept 15 clean sheets and even chipped in with 2 goals.
+Along with Destiny Udogie, Conte might have settled Spurs’ wing-back spots for the next decade.

 One can argue that the challenge for Steve Cooper starts now.
 He will get his chance to manage in the Premier League.
 However, just bringing promotion to Forest is a miracle, considering the position they were in when he was appointed.
 Not many would bet against Cooper emulating his miracles from this season.
 Premier League just got richer with the presence of Steve Cooper and his tireless Nottingham Forest side.